usgs/earthquake-processing-formats/format-docs/TravelTimeReciever.md

-# Travel-Time Reciever Object Specification
+# Travel-Time Receiver Object Specification

 ## Description

-The Travel-Time Reciever object is an object designed to define a geographic Reciever for travel time requests.
-Travel-Time Reciever uses the
+The Travel-Time Receiver object is an object designed to define a geographic Receiver for travel time requests.
+Travel-Time Receiver uses the
 [JSON standard](http://www.json.org).

 ## Usage
-Travel-Time Reciever is intended for use as part of a seismic travel time information service
+Travel-Time Receiver is intended for use as part of a seismic travel time information service

-## Travel-Time Reciever
+## Travel-Time Receiver

 ```json
     {